sujith-eag/personal-site/content/docs/python/col_extra/unit_5_q.md

 #### EXAMINATIONS SEPTEMBER /OCTOBER 2021 SUPPLEMENTARY

-List any 6 regular expression patterns in python and write the meaning of each.

 Demonstrate the methods to read and write text files in python.

 List and describe the file open modes in python.

 ___

-Demonstrate match() and search() methods w.r.t regular expressions in python.

 Explain exception handling in python with an example.